saneletm/sample_chat_app/readme.md

 * TODO: Have a broker for connections, so that if server goes down, or down before client conn, the clients have a waiting room potentially with a timeout.... after such and such a time, tell waiting client `hardy`
 * TODO: Support remote clients
-* TODO: improve performance, there is still a significant delay between sending messages and delivery
+* TODO: Improve performance, there is still a significant delay between sending messages and delivery
-* TODO: a better command prompt
+* TODO: Get a better command prompt for clients